Infantry Corps (Israel)

 The Israeli Infantry Corps is a corps in the Israel Defense Forces.
-It is a maneuvering corps which primarily relies on infantry troops.
+It is an administrative corps for the infantry.
 It includes several regular and reserve service units and brigades which are operationally commanded by the IDF's regional commands.

 Overview

-The corps moves to the battlefield either on foot, on jeeps, or on armoured personnel carriers.
+The corps moves to the battlefield either on foot, on ORVs or on armoured personnel carriers.
 Since the corps is based on soldiers who fight on foot, most of the weapons employed are personal or crew-served weapons.

 Weapons

 The personal weapon of most IDF soldiers is the IWI Tavor X-95 "Micro-Tavor", and M4A1 assault rifle.
 The majority of regular-service Infantry Corps soldiers are equipped with the Tavor X-95 assault rifle.
-In 2005, the IMI Tavor Commando assault rifle was brought to operational use, and is currently the corps' principal assault rifle.
-Every soldier in operational service is also equipped with various hand grenades.
+In 2005, the IMI Tavor Commando assault rifle was brought to operational use, and is the corps' principal assault rifle.
+Every soldier in operational service is equipped with various hand grenades.

 The company and platoon weapons are diverse, and include the IMI Negev and the Fabrique Nationale MAG machine guns.
 Heavier weapons include the Browning M2 and the General Dynamics Mk 19 grenade launcher.
-Various units also use designated marksmen and snipers who rely on the M16A2E3, the SR-25 semi-automatic sniper rifle, the Remington M24 Sniper Weapon System, the Barrett M82A1, and recently the H-S Precision Pro Series 2000 HTR "Barak 338".
+Various units use designated marksmen and snipers who rely on the M16A2E3, the SR-25 semi-automatic sniper rifle, the Remington M24 Sniper Weapon System, the Barrett M82A1, and recently the H-S Precision Pro Series 2000 HTR "Barak 338".

 Missiles and rockets

 To engage armored targets, the corps uses a variety of grenades, rockets, and missiles.
 The corps units are equipped with Anti-tank RPGs such as the RPG-7, the M72 LAW, and B-300 Shoulder-Launched Multipurpose Assault Weapon.
-Recently, Rafael Advanced Defense Systems MATADOR anti-structures rocket was entered to service, used successfully in Operation Cast Lead.
+Recently, the Rafael Advanced Defense Systems MATADOR anti-structures rocket entered into service, used successfully in Operation Cast Lead.
 These are relatively cheap and easy to operate weapons, and are in high availability to target vehicles or buildings.

 Since modern campaign tanks are heavily armoured, the designated weapon against them are Anti-tank guided missiles, which are more expensive and difficult to operate than RPGs.
 The corps primarily uses Tow and the Spike missiles.